 Every Spartina product comes with a story.
-When choosing names for each season’s collections, Spartina’s creative team draws from Daufuskie Island’s lush natural environment and rich cultural heritage.
+When choosing names for each season's collections, we draw from Daufuskie Island's lush natural environment and rich cultural heritage.
 Enjoy these stories about the people, places, and historical events that have supplied the inspiration for the Spartina 449 pattern names.

 Scroll down or click on one of the swatches below to view the story behind the pattern.

-CORABefore our lighthouses were built to guide ships to the Savannah River, when Daufuskie’s waterway was active with night-sailing vessels, sailors reported seeing a golden, underwater light in the shape of a maiden, Cora, known to guide these boats around each other and through our marshy Southern waters.
+CORABefore our lighthouses were built to guide ships to the Savannah River, when Daufuskie’s waterway was active with night-sailing vessels, sailors reported seeing a golden, underwater light in the shape of a maiden, Cora.
 Playful enough to attract even the most stubborn sailors and wise enough to know the way, Cora sightings would occur most often when the waters were full of boats, suggesting that she loved visitors!
 Like our legendary, local mermaid, our inspired Cora pattern is full of hypnotic shapes and lines that lead you around one design to the next.

 LORELEIListen closely as you pass by Loreley Rock in Germany’s Rhine River, and you might hear the legendary echo of a sister siren from long ago.
-As the poem goes, perched high upon this steep, slate rock, the stunning river maiden, Lorelei sings of her lost love as she combs her golden tresses.
+As the poem goes, perched high upon this steep rock, the stunning river maiden, Lorelei sings of her lost love as she combs her golden tresses.
 So enchanting is her beauty and hypnotic her song that she unwittingly lures sailors toward her, causing many a wreckage upon the rock.
-Some feared her beguiling power, but to us, Lorelei’s two-fold power is courage — to fully, completely and truly love another and to be herself, letting others hear her song and see her shine.
+Some feared her power, but to us, Lorelei’s power is courage — to truly love another and to be herself, letting others hear her song and see her shine.
 Our slate-colored, herringbone Lorelei pattern has a beautiful, hypnotic rhythm to its design, likely to lure compliments everywhere you go!

 BOHÈMEDrawn to Tybee Island originally in search of the “miraculous” aromatic sassafras root, the French brought influence to our shore that’s still alive today.
 Tybee’s eclectic personality, a passion for the arts, its bohemian beach culture and an abiding appreciation for every day beauty undoubtedly embrace joie de vivre!
 With a nod to classic, block-print French textiles, our Bohème paisley pattern pairs open water blues with spicy, root-inspired hues, giving this design a lovely je ne sais quo.